-It is easy to spend $Hundreds to watch the Yankees or the Mets play baseball.
+It is easy to spend hundreds of dollas to watch the Yankees or the Mets play baseball.

 If the game is more important to you than the players who play it, you can have fun investing in your time by watching the future stars play, and you can do that for around $25 per ticket in both Brooklyn and on Staten Island.